-42.0.0 APPROVED EXCEPTIONS TO THE SEASON OF PLAY DATES
+44.0.0 APPROVED EXCEPTIONS TO THE SEASON OF PLAY DATES

-42.1.0 FOOTBALL
+44.1.0 FOOTBALL

-- 42.1.1 A school team may meet another team or participate in a jamboree with several school teams on one (1) occasion between the date of the last provincial championship and the end of the school year.
-This should be done in conjunction with spring practice. - 42.1.2 A provincial all-star team of student-athletes in grade 12, under the direction and control of the BCSS Football Commission (BCSSFA) may compete at one (1) event with other all-star teams from outside the province of BC.
+- 44.1.1 A school team may meet another team or participate in a jamboree with several school teams on one (1) occasion between the date of the last provincial championship and the end of the school year.
+This should be done in conjunction with spring practice. - 44.1.2 A provincial all-star team of student-athletes in grade 12, under the direction and control of the BCSS Football Commission (BCSSFA) may compete at one (1) event with other all-star teams from outside the province of BC.
 This event is to occur between spring practice and the last day of school.

-42.2.0 BOYS RUGBY
+44.2.0 BOYS RUGBY

-42.2.1 Schools in the North Central District SSAA, the Northwest Zone SSAA and the two (2) Kootenay SSAA may play senior boys rugby during the fall season of play, as long as the combined number of weeks in the Fall and the Spring leading up to and including the BCSS provincial championship week does not exceed thirteen (13) weeks of play.
+44.2.1 Schools in the North Central District SSAA, the Northwest Zone SSAA and the two (2) Kootenay SSAA may play senior boys rugby during the fall season of play, as long as the combined number of weeks in the Fall and the Spring leading up to and including the BCSS provincial championship week does not exceed thirteen (13) weeks of play.

-43.0.0 FUNDRAISING/PROMOTIONAL GAMES
+45.0.0 FUNDRAISING/PROMOTIONAL GAMES

-- 43.1.0 Despite 41.0.0, each team at a member school is permitted to play one (1) fundraising or promotional game per school year, whether the game occurs during the applicable season of play or not. - 43.2.0 A member school shall not participate in a fundraising or promotional game if the opposing team contains one (1) or more student-athletes from another member school.

-- 43.3.0 The member school must report the following details to the Executive Director, by no later than two (2) school days after the game:

-- 43.3.1 The member school team;

-- 43.3.2 The opposing team; and

-- 43.3.3 The date and location of the game.
+- 45.1.0 Despite 43.0.0, each team at a member school is permitted to play one (1) fundraising or promotional game per school year, whether the game occurs during the applicable season of play or not. - 45.2.0 A member school shall not participate in a fundraising or promotional game if the opposing team contains one (1) or more student-athletes from another member school. - 45.3.0 The member school must report the following details to the Executive Director, by no later than two (2) school days after the game: - 45.3.1 The member school team; - 45.3.2 The opposing team; and - 45.3.3 The date and location of the game.

-44.0.0 TOURING/HOSTING OUT-OF-SEASON
+46.0.0 TOURING/HOSTING OUT-OF-SEASON

-- 44.1.0 Despite 41.0.0, each team at a member school: - 44.1.1 May travel on one (1) tour outside of the applicable season of play; or - 44.1.2 May host one (1) out of province school team for competition outside of the applicable season of play. - 44.2.0 A member school touring or hosting under 44.1.0 shall comply with all sanctioning requirements in Competitive Rules and Regulations.
+- 46.1.0 Despite 43.0.0, each team at a member school: - 46.1.1 May travel on one (1) tour outside of the applicable season of play; or - 46.1.2 May host one (1) out of province school team for competition outside of the applicable season of play. - 46.2.0 A member school touring or hosting under 46.1.0 shall comply with all sanctioning requirements in Competitive Rules and Regulations.

-45.0.0 NUMBER OF PLAYING DAYS
+47.0.0 NUMBER OF PLAYING DAYS

-- 45.1.0 PLAYING DAY Is defined as a calendar day on which a member school team or student-athlete participates in competition of a BCSS activity, excluding playoffs, championships and fundraising or promotional games. - 45.2.0 No member school shall, within the season of play for a sport, allow and student-athlete to exceed the maximum number of playing days for that sport, which are:
+- 47.1.0 PLAYING DAY Is defined as a calendar day on which a member school team or student-athlete participates in competition of a BCSS activity, excluding playoffs, championships and fundraising or promotional games. - 47.2.0 No member school shall, within the season of play for a sport, allow any student-athlete to exceed the maximum number of playing days for that sport, which are:

-Aquatics 15 Mountain Biking 26
+Aquatics 15 Rugby (Boys)(15-a-side) 26

-Badminton 26 Rugby 26
+Badminton 26 Snowboarding 15

-Basketball 32 Snowboarding 15
+Basketball 32 Skiing 15

-Cross Country 15 Skiing 15
+Cross Country 15 Soccer 26

-Curling 15 Soccer 26
+Curling 15 Tennis 24

-Field Hockey 26 Tennis 24
+Field Hockey 26 Track and Field 15

-Football 15 Track and Field 15
+Football 15 Ultimate 26

 Golf 15 Volleyball 26

 Gymnastics 15 Wrestling 26

+Mountain Biking 26

-46.0.0 SEASONS OF PLAY PENALTIES
+48.0.0 SEASONS OF PLAY PENALTIES